Annette-Lasar/Videoflix_backend/readme.md

 ```

-Set (at least) the following variables:
+Set (at least) the following variables: <br>
+"change-me" indicates a placeholder.
+Replace it with the appropriate value for your project setup.

 | Key | Example | Notes |